-- Do not spend all your time with fellow English speakers.
-Fellow English speakers may be the first people you meet – on a Language Assistantship induction course, for example.
-It may be great to hang out with other English speakers now and again and have a good natter in your native language, and to have a moan about missing home.
-However, these should not be the only people you hang out with.
+- Do not spend your whole year abroad with fellow English speakers.
+Fellow English speakers will probably be the first people you meet on your year abroad – on a Language Assistantship induction course, for example.
+While it will be great to hang out with other English speakers now and again to have a good natter in your native language and to moan about missing home, these should not be the only people you hang out with during your year abroad.
 If your language skills are to improve, you must try to speak to local people at every opportunity.
 If you are struggling to meet locals, you should force your English speaking friends to talk only in the local language.
-This might seem unnatural, but there is little benefit in only speaking English.
+This might seem unnatural, but there is little benefit to speaking only in English.

 - If you do not naturally make friends with local people, advertise!
 Put up an advert at the local university asking for a conversation partner.
 You and your partner can take turns to speak in each of your languages – that way you both benefit from your meetings.

 - Why not share accommodation with a local?
-If you are planning on finding accommodation in a flat share, try to find one with a local person.
+If you are planning on finding accommodation in a flat share during your year abroad, try to find one with a local person.
 This means that you can practise your language skills on a daily basis.
 You should, however, familiarise yourself with the local etiquette of flat sharing to make sure you don’t offend!

 - You will thank yourself if you do a lot of planning before you set off for your new destination.
 Make as many contacts as you can, possibly find someone to travel with, and make friends with people at your host school or university institution.
 You should also research your local area, sort out at least temporary accommodation and look into a more permanent set up.
 If you are going to be a language assistant, you should gather information on your home country/ town so that you can introduce students to your culture.
 This will also give you talking points to plan lessons around.

 - Send your possessions abroad with Send My Bag.
-When relocating, you may struggle to bring with you all the possessions you would like.
+When relocating for your year abroad, you may struggle to bring with you all the possessions you would like.
 Airlines are making it increasingly difficult and extremely expensive to bring any substantial amount of luggage with you.
 It is also a real hassle trying to drag several bags with you onto public transport.
 Having your much-loved possessions with you, however, can help to turn your new accommodation into a home and can help ease home-sickness.
 So, why not ship your luggage to your new destination using Send My Bag.
-Sendmybag has many international routes, with a great-value flat rate for each route, up to a massive 30 kg.
+Send My Bag has many international routes, with a great-value flat rate for each route, up to a massive 30 kg.
 This means that you can bring your favourite clothes, books, DVDs, etc. to quickly help you set up home abroad.
 Check out our packing checklist to help you pack more efficiently.
 Visit our student removals page to learn about student shipping and to claim your 10% student discount.

 - Stay on top of your year abroad project.
 If your university requires you to write a dissertation or create a project during your year abroad, you should try to say on top of this rather than leaving it to the last minute.
 You will likely have a whole year to complete it – a luxury compared to the tight deadlines you face during term time at home.
 So, do a little at a time over a number of months.
 That way it won’t seem like a chore.
 This will also ensure that you don’t forget how to write essays before returning home for final year.